Bob's Mechanical Repairs

 Typical UK repair costs (2025)

 The cost to fix a soft clutch pedal can vary dramatically, from a simple, cheap fix to a very expensive one.
 It all depends on which part has failed and how much labour is needed to replace it.
 Here are some realistic price ranges for 2025, including parts, labour and VAT. * **Bleeding the system:** If it's just air in the system with no leak found, a garage will charge for their time to bleed it.
 Expect to pay between **£80 and £120**. * **Replacing a Master Cylinder or External Slave Cylinder:** These are usually more accessible.
 The parts themselves can range from £50 to £150.
-With labour,
+With labour, you're likely looking at a total bill of **£180 to £450**, depending on the make and model and how awkward the part is to get to. * **Replacing a Concentric Slave Cylinder (CSC):** This is the big one.
+The part itself might only be £80 - £200, but the job requires the gearbox to be removed.
+This is a huge labour cost.
+For the CSC replacement alone, you'd be looking at **£450 to £800+**.
+However, as mentioned, you would almost always have the entire clutch kit replaced at the same time.
+A full clutch kit replacement including a new CSC will typically cost between **£600 and £1,200**, sometimes more for performance or 4x4 vehicles.

 Can I just top up the clutch fluid and keep driving? — This is a very risky and temporary measure.
 If the fluid is low, it means you have a leak.
 Topping it up might restore pressure for a few gear changes, but the new fluid will just leak out again.
 You have no way of knowing if it will last for ten miles or ten pedal presses.
 You are simply delaying an inevitable failure.
-It's not a fix and it's not safe, especially if the leak suddenly gets much wo
+It's not a fix and it's not safe, especially if the leak suddenly gets much worse while you're driving.